Diploma in Cybersecurity & Digital Forensics (N94)

 Internship (20 Credit Units)

-- Offered to only those embarking on One-Year Internship.
+- Offered to only those embarking on One-Year Internship

 This module provides students with the opportunity to apply the knowledge and skills gained from the various modules in the course to the development of an IT solution to solve a practical problem.
 Students may undertake a real-life IT project in an organisation that may include problem definition, requirements analysis, design, development and testing, delivery and presentation of the solution.
 Through the project, students will learn and appreciate the project planning and control issues relating to IT project development.